hivellm/gov/bips/BIP-03/BIP-03.md

 **License**: MIT

 ## Motivation
-Current AI model interactions in the CMMV-Hive system lack robust error handling and resilience mechanisms.
+Current AI model interactions in the HiveLLM system lack robust error handling and resilience mechanisms.
 When models fail or become unavailable, the entire governance process can be disrupted, leading to:

 1. **Incomplete Voting Rounds**: Model failures during voting sessions compromise consensus
 2. **Loss of Critical Functionality**: System degradation when key models are unavailable